willsuf109/Deep-Learning-Resources/README.md

   2. Code for different NN, different architecture
   3. Ideas and areas for further exploration

-My Aim: Work My way through these headlines, writing notes for what I learn.
-Step 1: finish course 2 in the deep learning specialisation

 Courses Completed

 Andrew Ng: Deep Learning Specialization

-Course 1:
-What is a neural network?

-Supervised Learning with Neural Networks

-Why is Deep Learning taking off?

-Binary Classification

-Logistic Regression

-Logistic Regression Cost Function

-Gradient Descent

-Derivatives

-More Derivative Examples

-Computation graph

-Derivatives with a Computation Graph

-Logistic Regression Gradient Descent

-Gradient Descent on m Examples

-Vectorization

-More Vectorization Examples

-Vectorizing Logistic Regression

-Vectorizing Logistic Regression's Gradient Output

-Broadcasting in Python

-Neural Networks Overview

-Neural Network Representation

-Computing a Neural Network's Output

-Vectorizing across multiple examples

-Explanation for Vectorized Implementation

-Activation functions

-Why do you need non-linear activation functions?

-Derivatives of activation functions

-Gradient descent for Neural Networks

-Backpropagation intuition

-Random Initialization

-Deep L-layer neural network

-Forward Propagation in a Deep Network

-Getting your matrix dimensions right

-Why deep representations?

-Building blocks of deep neural networks

-Forward and Backward Propagation

-Parameters vs Hyperparameters
+DATAQUEST

 # Basic Questions

-What is a database?
-A: A database is an organized collection of data, generally stored and accessed electronically from a computer system.
+A database is an organized collection of data, generally stored and accessed electronically from a computer system.
 Where databases are more complex they are often developed using formal design and modeling techniques.

   - What are the differences between different databases?
   - How are they set up?